copyandpaetow/copyandpaetow/README.md

 I like UI work and everything that moves in the browser.
 I usually try to be activly lazy with my projects, where I spend a lot of time not having to spend more time in the future.
 This is why I am currently looking into web-components.
 It's also a good reason to procrastinate learning rust.

-more about me:
+some spicey "hot takes":

-- I like the cascade in CSS
+- The (C)ascade in CSS is great
-- I care about on-screen performance
-- I know enough about a11y to know how little I know
-- I chuckle about quotes like "why use 2 lines of CSS when you can use 150 lines of react"
+- Instantly reaching for react/javascript is a mistake.
+Sometimes 2 lines of CSS can avoid 100 lines of react code
+- make it work, make it good, and then make it fast (if you have time).
+This implies it was made good.
+Too many people/AI stops after the first part